NathanielRobson/Financial-Portfolio-Manager-Java/Final Technical Documentation/MarketingPlan.md

 * How many downloads / sales / shipped units could you realistically achieve in the first 12 months?
 * How much cash would that bring in?

+References

+[https://brokernotes.co/modern-trader/] //Statistic used for how many online traders there are.